Clayun/coi-realm/README.md

 # COI REALM INTRODUCE

-`Before you fork this repo,i hope you can read CHINESE（中文）.
+`Before you fork this repo,i hope you can read Chinese（中文）.
 Then you can read the code notes.  `

 This is a new branch for RTS Game.